Krafalski/GA-NYC-Bowie/w10/d05/homework/rakeTODO.md

 app/controllers/sessions_controller.rb:
   * [ 3] [TODO] Explain sessions in Rails
-  user is the username in the params  and hten if the user and password match then the user session is set to the current user id and they are redirected to the artists path.
+  user is the username in the params  and then if the user and password match then the user session is set to the current user id and they are redirected to the artists path.
   Otherwise they ar redirected to the splash path - which is a path I am having a hard time finding- I am guessing it is the login page?

   another thing is that the session can be destroyed which will end the session by setting the session value to nil and redirects to the root path which is localhost:3000 in config/routes.rb it is "users#new"  and displays the users.new.htm.erb partial inside application.html.erb